Q. Who started South Dakota News Watch and why?

 Q. Who’s on the board of South Dakota News Watch?

-A. Shannon Brinker, Marci Burdick, Arnold Garson, Christine Hamilton, Jon Hunter, Letitia Lister, Cory Myers, Travis Rhoades, Nancy Turbak Berry, Tim L. Waltner, Beck and Marsh.
+A. Marci Burdick, Stephany Beshara Chalberg, Arnold Garson, Christine Hamilton, Jon Hunter, Nick Kotzea, Cory Myers, Travis Rhoades, Serene Thin Elk, Nancy Turbak Berry, Tim L. Waltner, Randell Beck and Jack Marsh.

 Q. How are stories be selected?